-What is cholesterol and how should we fight with it?
+What is cholesterol and should we fight with it or not?

 What is cholesterol?